 If you are planning to Move to Spain in 2023/2024 or have already made the big move to your new life in the sun one of the first things you will require is a Spanish NIE Number.

 You will require this number for everything from working, buying property, connecting to essential services like water and electricity or buying a car in Spain.
 A full list of what you will require a NIE-Number for is further down this page.

 There are 3 different options for How to get a NIE Number in Spain in 2023/2024

 1. Book your own appointment and complete all the paperwork required for your NIE number appointment at the Police Station / Foreigners office your self

-1.)
-If you are well read in Spanish and have an understanding of the Spanish Police online booking system you can use our guide on How to book a NIE-Number appointment Cita Previa at the police station, and complete your own paperwork and tax forms.
+If you are well read in Spanish and have a good understanding of the Spanish Police online booking system you can use our guide on How to book a NIE-Number appointment Cita Previa at the police station, and complete your own paperwork and tax forms.
 EX15/EX18/FORM 790

 We do not recommend this unless you are totally confidant in this area as the smallest of mistakes can result in your NIE Number application being rejected and a much longer wait.
 If you make a mistake on the paperwork the police are unlikely to be sympathetic and you will need an new appointment.

 The second option on how to get a NIE-Number is to take the stress out of getting your NIE Number is to use a Company/Agency/Gestoria to book your NIE Number appointment and complete all your paperwork for you.
 This is the best way to ensure your appointment goes without problems and all the paperwork is correct.